datastaxdevs/workshop-ai-as-api/README.md

 ```

 > In this command, you are telling `uvicorn` (an ASGI server capable of running
-> asynchronous Python APIs) to launch the `app` API found in the `minimain` module;
+> asynchronous Python APIs) to launch the `miniapp` API found in the `minimain` module;
 > you also ask it to keep a watch on all involved files and auto-reload on any
 > file change.

 After some (rather verbose) output from Tensorflow, you should see the
-`INFO: Application startup complete.` notice: the API is ready to accept
+`INFO: Application startup complete.` notice: the API has loaded the classifier
+and is ready to accept
 requests (on localhost and port 8000, as per defaults).
 We will first fire some requests and then have a quick look at how
 the code is structured.

+> Note that this code is purposefully kept very simple: besides
+> not implementing all features, it also refrains from using some of the facilities
+> provided by FastAPI to better focus on the basics.
+Look at the full API below
+> for a more comprehensive usage of the framework.

 #### Query the minimal API